Rationale

 Information Technology (IT) – “Building on their knowledge and understanding of Computer Science, pupils are “equipped to create programs, systems and a range of content”.

-Our Digital leaders support both teachers and children and ensure that technologies are used effectively.
-They regularly attend the Bett Show and had the opportunity to showcase their skills at the 2Simple stand.
-They also help run e-safety and coding parents workshops.
+Our STEM leaders support both teachers and children and ensure that technologies are used effectively.
+They attend the Bett Show annually and come back inspired and full of creative ideas and recommendations to improve our computing provision.
+They also lead many events during Safer Internet Day.

 History